pwcremin/mqttweb/README.md

 Highscore board - Just add a player and their score.
 Will auto update for all users.

 Chat - Send text and watch it update for all users.
-By creating a Node-Red http endpoint that uses Watson Text to Speech, each chat message is automatically turned into audio.
-Auto updates for all users https://github.com/watson-developer-cloud/node-red-labs/blob/master/basic_examples/text_to_speech/tts_lab_basic.json
+By creating a Node-Red http endpoint that uses Watson Text to Speech, each chat message is automatically turned into audio. https://github.com/watson-developer-cloud/node-red-labs/blob/master/basic_examples/text_to_speech/tts_lab_basic.json

 Image Analysis - analize an image - duh